-- Enhanced financial questionnaire; - Credit reference check on spouse or partner (where applicable consent must be provided for this by spouse / partner); - Mandatory interviews with persons subject of the vetting procedure; - Personnel files; - Peer references; - Medical assessment by Force Medical Officer (FMO); - References: - Enquiries and interviews with current and former supervisors. - 4.3 Attached as Appendix 1 and Appendix 2 are sample MV and EMV questionnaires.
-These are not mandatory, but it is suggested that the information captured by these forms will satisfy the requirements of an MV or EMV as relevant. - 4.4 The purpose of financial checks is to assess whether applicants are, or have been, in serious financial difficulty or show signs of financial irresponsibility to the extent they could become vulnerable to financial inducement.
+- Enhanced financial questionnaire; - Credit reference check on spouse or partner (where applicable consent must be provided for this by spouse / partner); - Mandatory interviews with persons subject of the vetting procedure; - Personnel files: - Peer references: - Medical assessment by Force Medical Officer (FMO); - · References; - Enquiries and interviews with current and former supervisors. - 4.3 Attached as Appendix 1 and Appendix 2 are sample MV and EMV questionnaires.
+These are not mandatory, but it is suggested that the information captured by these forms will satisfy the requirements of an MV or EMV as relevant. - 4.4 The purpose of financial checks is to assess whether applicants have been, are currently or are likely to be in financial difficulty, or show signs of financial irresponsibility to the extent they could become vulnerable to financial inducement.
 The financial scoring system used is based on the Cabinet Office system for NSV.
-The assessment form allows comparison between the information contained in the financial questionnaire and that provided by the credit reference check. - 4.5 The financial questionnaire seeks to gather information in the following seven areas: - Indications of previous financial unreliability; - Problems meeting current commitments; - Indications of poor financial judgement; - Potential for future financial difficulties; - · Assets possibly inconsistent with income; - Potential conflict of interests; - Business interests.
+The assessment form allows comparison between the information contained in the financial questionnaire and that provided by the credit reference check. - 4.5 The financial questionnaire seeks to gather information in the following seven areas: - Indications of previous financial unreliability; - · Problems meeting current commitments; - Indications of poor financial judgement; - · Potential for future financial difficulties; - Assets possibly inconsistent with income; - Potential conflict of interests;

+Business interests.